SGIFF Film Fund

 The SGIFF Southeast Asian-Short Film (SEA-SHORTS) Grant aims to be a launchpad for the brightest upcoming names in filmmaking from the region.

-In 2024, the grant support will be awarded to three short films, each with a cash amount of S$5,000 and post-production support worth S$5,000.
+In 2025, the grant support will be awarded to three short films, each with a cash amount of S$5,000 and post-production support including colour-grading, subtitling and DCP conversion.

 The SEA-SHORTS Grant is supported by: